Why become an INVESTOR now?

 Workplace/Depot 11 – 22 kW AC €0.15 – €0.40

-Depot/internal HPC >50 kW DC Cheaper than public
+Depot/Internal HPC >50 kW DC Cheaper than public

 Note: In 2026, the electricity tax for manufacturing companies will remain at 2.05 ct/kWh, but up to 97% of this can be reimbursed.

-Blocking fee: An additional fee is often charged after 45–60 minutes.
+An additional fee is often charged after 45–60 minutes.

-Requirements for DC fast-charging stations:
+Requirements for DC fast-charging stations: Grid connection:

+Civil engineering & electrical installation: Foundations, cabling, and protective devices must be installed.
 Certification: Professional installation and certification by the manufacturer are mandatory to prevent damage.

-The total cost for DC fast-charging stations (including hardware, civil engineering, and electrical installation) typically ranges from €20,000 to over €150,000 per station, plus operating costs: maintenance and backend fees (starting at approx. €100/month).
+The total cost for DC fast-charging stations (including hardware, civil engineering, and electrical installation) is usually between €20,000 and over €150,000 per station,

 Investments in DC fast-charging stations for public transportation and companies with vehicle fleets (freight forwarders, etc.) can then be wisely directed toward additional electric vehicles.
 Existing charging stations could be sold.